-When executed in written form, the employment contracts must be signed by the person or persons who are authorized to represent the company in dealings with third parties according to the company's articles of association or duly empowered to do so.
+When executed in written form, the employment contracts must be signed by the person or persons who are authorised to represent the company in dealings with third parties according to the company's articles of association or duly empowered to do so.

-In what concerns official language, there is no legal requirement for employment contracts to be executed in Portuguese, thus the use of other languages (e.g. English) is acceptable provided the employee understands the language used.
+There is no legal requirement for employment contracts to be executed in Portuguese, thus the use of other languages (e.g. English) is acceptable provided the employee understands the language used.
 Moreover, bilingual versions may also be used, in which case it is recommended to set a prevailing version.
 Nevertheless, contracts drawn in a foreign language, as a rule, will have to be translated into Portuguese when filed with a Portuguese authority or official and a translation certification may also be required.

-2. Fixed-term/Open-ended Contracts
+2. FIXED-TERM/OPEN-ENDED CONTRACTS

 Unless otherwise specified by the parties, employment contracts are deemed open-ended (i.e. permanent employment).
 Fixed term contracts are permitted by law provided that they are executed in written form and provided they are meant to fill a role required on the basis of a merely temporary need of the employing company.
 Hence, if there is no written contract, the employment contract will be deemed to be an open-ended contract.

-3. Trial Period
+3. TRIAL PERIOD